 Research grants may have flexible budgets or they may have restricted budgets which are outlined in the grant conditions and/or grant guidelines.
 Flexible budgets allow for grant funds to be spent over a wide range of approved budget items such as consumables, salaries, equipment, travel etc. at the discretion of the grant recipient and subject to the University's policies and procedures.

 There will be other grants that specify various categories of expenditure.
 These grants should be spent in line with the specified budget.

 5. How do I request for an invoice to be raised?

-When the funding agreement is signed by all parties, reminders are set up on Research Master for the invoicing dates for the duration of the project.
+When the funding agreement/contract is signed by all parties, milestone reminders are set up in IRMA for the invoicing dates for the duration of the project.
 The reminder for each milestone invoice is sent via email.
 Where payment of the grant depends on a milestone being met, the invoice will only be raised after confirmation has been received from the Chief Investigator that the milestone has been met.
-Invoices for research grants will be raised by Research Finance staff in accordance with the funding agreement.
+Invoices for research grants will be raised by Research Finance staff in accordance with the funding agreement/contract.